mpolden/lftpq/README.md

-  -F, --format=[lftp|json]    Format to use in dryrun mode (default: lftp) -t, --test                  Test and print config -q, --quiet                 Do not print output from lftp -i, --import=SITE           Read remote paths from stdin and build a queue for SITE -p, --lftp=NAME             Path to lftp program (default: lftp)
+  -F, --format=[lftp|json]    Format to use in dryrun mode (default: lftp) -t, --test                  Test and print config -q, --quiet                 Do not print output from lftp -i, --import                Build queues from stdin -p, --lftp=NAME             Path to lftp program (default: lftp)

 Help Options: